betaly/loopback4-query/README.md

         },
       },
       include: [
-        // Contains the associated object projects
+        // Contains the associated object projects with the name condition of projects.
         {
           relation: 'projects',
           scope: {